 - To format, open SettingsàStorage on your phone.

-For instance, if you own 4GB microSD card that you have formatted, reconnect the card to a computer, copy one file which is around the same size as the card, and delete the file immediately.
+For instance, if you own a 4GB microSD card that you have formatted, reconnect the card to a computer, copy one file which is around the same size as the card, and delete the file immediately.
 Repeat this process several times.
-After that your card will no longer keep track of the old data and you can safely sell it if you want.
+After that, your card will no longer keep track of the old data and you can safely sell it if you want.